 If you don’t already use ParentComms through your child's school, you will need to download the ParentComms app from the Apple AppStore, Google Play or Windows Phone Store to a mobile device and register your eAdmissions USO username and password to receive the following push notifications from the eAdmissions website:

-Completed forms will need to be handed in by appointment at the Lambeth Customer Service Centre or sent back to us by post.
+Completed forms will need to be handed in by appointment at the Lambeth Customer Service Centre or sent back to us by email or post.

 Appointments are required for staff to check the documents handed in and will last around 10 minutes.
 Most appointments will be available for the same day or the following day.

 You can book an appointment online or in person at the Customer Service Centre.